miguellopezbecona/Migration-Profiler/README.md

 ## Overview
 This application is a profiler which potentially will use thread and page migration in order to improve efficiency in multi-threaded applications, specially in NUMA systems.
 It uses PEBS sampling to obtain information from hardware counters so it can analyze system's performance and make choices to improve it.
 It is heavily based on the work done by Óscar García Lorenzo for his PhD.

-The repository includes a test application to be profilled called `ABC`.
+The repository includes a test application to be profiled called `ABC`.
 It performs a simple element by element vector product which can be very customizable with options such as array size, CPUs to be used, number of repetitions, intensity of each iteration, etc.

 The app can also print, each N iterations, some CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
-It depends if the `PRINT_CSVS` macro is defined, currently commented in `page_ops.h` file.
-Nowadays, 5 files are generated:
+It depends if the `PRINT_CSVS` macro is defined, currently commented in `migration/page_ops.h` file.
+Nowadays, 5 files can be generated:

 * Four heatmaps where X axis is the number of memory page, Y axis is the number of thread, and the value itself is the mean/maximum/mininum/number of latency accesses depending of the file.
 * A line plot where X axis is the number of memory page and Y axis is the number of different threads that access to that memory page.

+The app also includes a simple mode where it just dumps to a file the hardware counter data.
+To activate it, you have to uncomment the `JUST_PROFILE` macro defined in `migration/migration_facade.h`.
+While using the normal mode, other macros can be commented/uncommented to increase/decrease the amount of printing, such as `GENETIC_OUTPUT` in `strategies/genetic.h` or `MIGRATION_OUTPUT` in `migration/migration.algorithm.h`.

 ## Compiling and executing
 The app requires `libnuma-dev` package, so you need to install it first.
 It also uses [libpfm](http://perfmon2.sourceforge.net/) but it is already compiled (for a Linux *x86_64* architecture) and included in the repository.
 Note that, unless you are root, `perf_event_paranoid` system file should contain a zero or else the profiler will not be able to read the hardware counters.
 You can solve it with the following command: